Do arrests show up on employment background checks in Nevada?

 What Generally Shows Up on an Employment Background Check?

-• Identity verification.
-Information confirming you are who you say you include current and past addresses, immigration records, social security records, birth and marriage certificates, and divorce decrees.
+- Identity verification.
+Information confirming you are who you say you are includes current and past addresses, immigration records, social security records, birth and marriage certificates, and divorce decrees.

-• Criminal history.
-Information related to your criminal record to verify you are qualified and eligible for the position.
+- Criminal history.
+Information about your criminal record to verify your qualifications and eligibility for the position.

 Under Nevada law, an employer may receive a criminal history that includes the following: